 Texas Beyond History (TBH) began as a partnership between the Texas Archeological Research Laboratory (TARL) and the Texas Archeological Society (TAS).
 Since the website's inception, TARL and TAS have been joined by additional organizations that have been instrumental in the success of the project.
 In 2008 the Anthropology Department at Texas State University became a key partner when Steve Black left TARL and began teaching there.
 Each TBH Partner has a vested interest in preserving and sharing Texas' cultural heritage.
 Here is a brief introduction to each.

-The Department of Anthropology at Texas State University offers Bachelor and Masters degrees in anthropology with programs in archaeology, cultural anthropology, and biological anthropology.
+The Department of Anthropology at Texas State University offers Bachelor and Masters degrees in anthropology with programs in archaeology, cultural anthropology, and biological anthropology as well as a new (fall 2018) doctorate degree in applied anthropology.
 All anthropology students receive three-field training and graduate students specialize in Archaeology, Cultural Anthropology, or Biological Anthropology.
 In addition to an internship program, the Department offers a variety of field opportunities in Texas and abroad for study and research in archaeology, cultural anthropology, and biological anthropology.
 The growing research and training program in Texas archaeology includes the Center for Archaeological Studies, providing students with applied research experience.
 For more information, visit the Department of Anthropology website.